MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

-When in the ServiceForm, the SvcFieldValue of the SVCB RR provides an extensible data model for describing alternative endpoints that are authoritative for the origin, including parameters associated with each of these endpoints.
+When in the ServiceForm, the SvcFieldValue of the SVCB RR provides an extensible data model for describing alternative endpoints that are authoritative for the origin, including parameters associated with each of these alternative endpoints.

 For the HTTPS use-case, the HTTPS RR enables many of the benefits of {{?AltSvc=RFC7838}}
 without waiting for a full HTTP connection initiation (multiple roundtrips)